osu-tekbots/container-dev-env/example.md

     ```

 5. Run `sh dev-setup.sh /path/to/project/root/public /path/to/project/root` (or `dev-setup.bat`)
-    1. DB Password: `db-password` or whatever you chose in Step 4
+    1. DB Password: `db-password` or whatever you chose as `password` in Step 4
-    2. Default database: `tekbots` or whatever you chose in Step 4
+    2. Default database: `tekbots` or whatever you chose as `db_name` in Step 4

 6. Visit `localhost:7000` and start working!